+When ROWOFFSET has been specified, Print Wizard treats each row as a small page, with logic similar to that above (see Pagination).
+In this case, LENGTH refers to the number of lines per label.
 You will also need to ensure that the print data coming to Print Wizard is properly formatted in the vertical dimension.
-The number of lines per label, combined with Print Wizard's LINESPACING (computed or specified), must cause printing to advance to the correct point at the top of each label.
-Most often, you will want a LINESPACING of 1/6 inch (which is the default), so if your label stock is 1 inch high (top-of-label to top-of-label) your print data must contain 6 lines per label.
+The number of lines per label, combined with Print Wizard's LINESPACING (computed or specified), must cause printing to fit within the printable space of the label.
+Most often, you will want a LINESPACING of 1/6 inch (which is the default), so if your label stock is 1 inch high (top-of-label) your print data must contain 6 lines per label.